 - North Carolina‘s Outer Banks are a spectacular stretch of uncrowded beaches, historic spots, and uncommon sights like wild horses, a maritime forest, and waterfront sunsets on the East Coast.

 - You’ll need a car and/or a boat to travel around.

 - Most visitors rent homes, but there are plenty of hotels if you prefer.

-The Outer Banks are a string of barrier islands off the coast of North Carolina.
-Quiet, beautiful, and saturated with history, they’re a wonderful place to escape from the mainland and its expectations for a few days.
+The Outer Banks are a 200-mile string of barrier islands off the coast of North Carolina.
+Quiet, beautiful, and saturated with history, they’re a wonderful place to escape from the mainland rush into a relaxed vibe for a few days.